Niikelion/lithium-ui/Documentation~/ui.lithium.md

 ### Contexts

-Lithium allows you to provide value of any type as a context that can be retrieved from any point further down in the hierarchy which is very useful for data propagation.
+Lithium allows you to provide a value of any type as a context that can be retrieved from any point further down in the hierarchy which is very useful for data propagation.

 * `void ProvideContext<T>(T value)` - provides `value` as context of type `T` and passes it down the hierarchy.
 * `T UseContext<T>()` - retrieves context of type `T` (throws exception if none is visible from this point in hierarchy).